hzhec/JustDoughIt/README.md

 # Description

 Run `npm install` to install the necessary node modules packages.<br>
-Run `npm run dev` to start development on http://localhost:5173
+Run `npm run start` to start the app on http://localhost:4242

 ### Technical Used
 - React created using vite